zlogic/mendix-docs/content/en/docs/refguide/runtime/monitoring-mendix-runtime.md

 ## Logging

-Log subscriber is what renders logs.
-By changing log subscribers it is possible to configure the logs format.
+A log subscriber renders logs.
+By changing log subscribers it is possible to configure the log format.
-For that you need to make three steps:
+For that you need to do three things:

 1. Get the name of your current log subscriber
 2. Delete your current log subscriber
 3. Create new log subscriber

-### Request to get the name of your current log subscriber
+### Request to Get the Name of Your Current Log Subscriber

 ```json
 {"action": "get_log_settings", "params": {"sort": "subscriber"}}
 ```

+ [//]: # (<!-- markdownlint-disable no-duplicate-heading -->)

 ### Example Response